 - Salsas: Crushed dried chiltepins add depth and fire to fresh tomato or mango salsas.

-- Hot Sauces: Combine dried chiltepins with vinegar, garlic, and a bit of honey to create a complex, spicy condiment.
+- Hot Sauces: Combine dried chiltepins with vinegar, garlic, and honey for complex condiments.

-- Meat Rubs: Mix ground chiltepins with salt, smoked paprika, and cumin for a powerful rub for grilled steaks or roasted pork.
+- Meat Rubs: Mix ground chiltepins with salt, smoked paprika, and cumin for grilled steaks or roasted pork.

-- Infused Oils: Steep dried chiltepins in olive oil to create a versatile cooking oil that adds heat to any dish.
+- Infused Oils: Steep dried chiltepins in olive oil for versatile cooking oil with heat.

-- Pickling: Whole chiltepins can be pickled and used similarly to peppercorns in brines or vinegars.
+- Pickling: Whole chiltepins can be pickled for brines or vinegars.

 Product Type | Target Audience | Best For | Recommended Occasions |